MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Body**
 ```
 {
-  boolean  // Desiread acces state
+  boolean  // Desired access state
 }
 ```

 > [!NOTE]
-> It is only possibly to disable the access to application for the AAD tenant if it does not have **application tenant** yet.
+> It is only possible to disable the access to applications for the AAD tenant if it does not have **application tenant** yet.

 ### Get List Of Accessible Applications
 **Tenant Admin** can obtain a list of accessible applications.